Galway's Living Bog

 Kiaya King - Administration

-With a background in all types of administration - from music, art, festivals, law, travel and now conservation and education .
+With a varied background in all types of administration - from music, art, festivals, law, travel and now conservation and education, Kiaya loves anything related to the natural world and a job well done!

-Kiaya helps run our offices smoothly, our classes, educational programmes, our social media and has a huge passion for nature photography, animals, scenery and bogs (many explample of which you can see on this website).
+Kiaya helps run our offices smoothly, our classes, educational programmes, social media, promotion and has a huge passion for nature photography, animals, scenery and bogs (many explample of which you can see on this website).

 Contact Us